- Acceptable use policy

 This privacy notice applies to

-This notice does not cover any linked third-party websites or services that we do not own or control.
+Unless otherwise stated, this notice does not cover any linked third-party websites or services that we do not own or control.

 For cookies, please read the separate cookie notice on this site available via contentful.com/legal and please check the cookie consent manager implemented on both this website (see “Cookie Preferences” at the bottom of the page) and in the Web App (see the “Account Settings” page in the Web App).
 The cookie notice applies in addition to this privacy notice.

 An overview: broad categories of personal data we process